ostack/qa-ostack-blog-theme/README.md

 1.Download this theme

-2.Put all files in dir 'qa-theme\OstackBlog' to your site server dir ：qa-theme
+2.Put all files in dir 'qa-theme' to your site server dir ：qa-theme

 3.Put all files in dir 'qa-lang' to your site server dir ：qa-lang

-3.Enable [OstackBlog] theme and [en-blog] languange in Admin-General
+4.Enable [OstackBlog] theme and [en-blog] languange in Admin-General

+PS: If you want other language ,you can redefine language php file like 'qa-lang/en-blog'

 Hope you can [Donate](https://www.paypal.com/paypalme/guangyuezhao) 10$ for my work